 This section reviews related work on categorical distance measures.
 Distance measures can be divided into supervised and unsupervised.
 In the supervised setting, the class membership of the objects is provided and this information is exploited by the distance measures.
-In the unsupervised setting, distance measures are based exclusively on assumptions and statistics of the data.
+In the unsupervised setting, assumptions and statistics about the data are exploited by the distance measures.
 Since the proposed distance measure is unsupervised, the following review considers only unsupervised categorical distance measures.
-We categorize them into distance calculation (I) without considering context attributes, (II) considering all context attributes, (III) considering a subset of context attributes and (IV) based on entire objects instead of individual attributes.
+We categorize them into distance calculation (I) without considering context attributes, (II) considering all context attributes, (III) considering a subset of context attributes and (IV) based on entire objects instead of individual attributes like the first three categories.

-Boriah et al. [4] give a comprehensive overview of distances measures from category (I).
+Boriah et al. [4] give a comprehensive overview of distances measures from the first category.
 In contrast to ConDist, these distance measures ignore available information that could be extracted from context attributes.
-For example, the distance measure Eskin only uses the cardinality of the target attribute domain to calculate distances.
+For example, the distance measure Eskin [6] only uses the cardinality of the target attribute domain to calculate distances.
 [4] evaluated these distance measures for outlier detection and observed that no specific distance measure dominates all others.

-Category (II) includes distance measures that employ all context attributes without distinguishing between correlated and uncorrelated.
-Li and Ho [8] compute the distance between two categorical values as the sum of dissimilarities between the context attributes' conditional probability distribution (CPD) when the target attribute takes these two values.
+The second category includes distance measures that employ all context attributes without distinguishing between correlated and uncorrelated context attributes.
+Li and Ho [10] compute the distance between two categorical values as the sum of dissimilarities between the context attributes' conditional probability distribution (CPD) when the target attribute takes these two values [10].
 However, they do not recommend their distance measure for data sets with highly independent attributes.
-Similary, [1] calculates the distance between two values using the co-occurrence probabilities of these two values and the values of the context attributes.
+Similary, Ahmad and Dey [1] calculate the distance between two values using the co-occurrence probabilities of these two values and the values of the context attributes.

-Category (III) selects a subset of context attributes for each target attribute.
-DILCA [6] is a representative of this category and uses Symmetric Uncertainty (SU) [15] for selecting context attributes.
-SU calculates the correlation between two attributes.
+The third category selects a subset of context attributes for each target attribute.
+DILCA [8] is a representative of this category and uses Symmetric Uncertainty (SU) [18] for the selection of context attributes.
+SU is a measure which calculates the correlation between two attributes.
 In contrast to our work, all selected context attributes are weighted equally for the distance calculation.
-Consequently, the potentially differing suitability of the selected context attributes is not reflected in the distance calculation process.

-Category (IV) aims to compute distances between entire objects instead of distances between different values within an attribute.
+The fourth category aims to compute distances between entire objects instead of distances between different values within an attribute.
 Consequently, the distance between different values within an attribute varies in dependence of the whole objects.
-Recently, Jia and Cheung [7] proposed such a distance measure for cluster analysis.
+Recently, Jia and Cheung [9] proposed such a categorical distance measure for cluster analysis.
 Their basic assumption is that two categorical values with high frequencies should have a higher distance than two categorical values with low frequencies.
 Therefore, they select and weigh a set of correlated context attributes for each target attribute using the normalized mutual information [3].
-Jia and Cheung [7] compared their distance measure with the Hamming Distance on four data sets.
-They conclude that their distance measure performs better than the Hamming Distance on the evaluated data sets.
+Jia and Cheung [9] compared their distance measure with the Hamming Distance on four data sets.
+They came to the conclusion that their distance measure performed better than the Hamming Distance on the evaluated data sets.

 The proposed distance measure ConDist neither ignores context attributes (category I) nor simply includes all context attributes (category II).
 Instead, it follows the approach of the third category but extends the subset selection with a weighting scheme for context attributes.
 Furthermore, the target attribute itself is included in the distance computation.
-In contrast to the fourth category, two particular values within an attribute have always the same distance, independent of the corresponding objects.
+In contrast to the fourth category, two particular values within an attribute have always the same distance, independent of the objects enclosing that values.
 This allows ConDist to calculate a distance matrix for each attribute.